driesvints/vat-calculator/README.md

     <img src="https://img.shields.io/packagist/dt/mpociot/vat-calculator" alt="Total Downloads">
 </a>

-Handle all the hard stuff related to EU MOSS tax/vat regulations for digital services, the way it should be.
+Handle all the hard stuff related to EU MOSS tax/vat regulations, the way it should be.
 Integrates with **Laravel and Cashier** &mdash; or in a **standalone** PHP application.
 Originally created by [Marcel Pociot](https://pociot.dev).

 ```php
 // Easy to use!